web3Edtech/Frontend_JavaScript_Task6/README.md

-# Frontend_JavaScript_Task3
+# Frontend_JavaScript_Task6
- Implementing Search Functionality for Profile Page
+Data Visualization for Your Profile Website